 Local Authorities expect children with complex needs to have a minimum of 91% attendance.
 We aim for pupils to have 100% attendance.
-Most absences are due to illness or hospital/doctor's appointments.
+Most absences are due to illness or hospital / doctor's appointments.
 Occasionally there are reasons why your child might not want to come to school.
-If you are at all concerned, please contact their Class/Form Tutor as soon as possible so that we can investigate and deal with any issues.
+If you are at all concerned, please contact their Class / Form Tutor as soon as possible so that we can investigate and deal with any issues.
 It is easier to resolve the problem sooner, rather than when it has become a serious issue.

 Sometimes the reason for pupils not wanting to attend is more personal.
-In Prep School, Mrs Sadiq (Head of Prep School) is someone who can help.
-In Senior School, Mr Nicholls (Assistant Head for Pastoral) is also a person who can help.
+In Prep School and Senior School, Mrs Jones (School Nurse) is also a person who can help.